kerkness/wc-slack/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WCSlack posts WooCommerce customer events to a Slack channel.
+Integrator for Slack posts WooCommerce or Wordpress events to a Slack channel.
 Register, Login, Update Details and Update Address currently supported.
 More to come.

 == Description ==

-WCSlack posts WooCommerce customer events to a Slack channel.
+Integrator for Slack posts WooCommerce or Wordpress customer events to a Slack channel.
 Register, Login, Update Details and Update Address currently supported.
 More events will be added as required.

 To set up this plugin you will need to create a Slack APP and an Incoming Slack WebHook.
 See: [Incoming Webhooks for Slack](https://slack.com/intl/en-ca/help/articles/115005265063-Incoming-webhooks-for-Slack)